willryan/factory.ts/README.md

 Finally, you could instantiate a `Derived<TOwner,TProperty>` for the value of a property inside a `Factory.makeFactory` definition, but the type inference can't help you as much - you'll have to indicate the type of TOwner and TProperty.

+## Async Factories

+Async factories support all the same methods as sync factories, but you can also provide generators that create Promise<T> instead of T. Consequently each property may or may not use asynchronicity for generation, but the final factory requires only one await.

+### `transform()`

+Async factories also have a `transform()` method which can take a function that goes from `T => U` or from `T => Promise<U>`.
+This creates an object with the factory interface for building only, and is meant to be a "last step" transform.
+The idea is that the output of the last step may be a different type.
+For example, you may have an Unsaved and a Saved type for database records, so you can pass in your `insert(u: Unsaved): Promise<Saved>` method and get a factory which will asynchronously build a persisted `Saved` object.